TolaniAdedunmola/Dahel-Techies-Internship-Tedtalk-Analysis-/README.md

 j.
 Correlation between views and likes

 k.
-Analyse title description of Tedtalk  and extract common topics

-l.
 Speaker with highest views/likes per talk to assess influence and popularity.

 m.
 Distribution of views and Likes across speakers to understand diversity of speaker impact.